mverleg/pyjson_tricks/CONTRIBUTING.rst

 Contributing
 ===============================

 Contributions are very welcome!
+Bug reports, feature suggestions and code contributions help this project become more useful for everyone!

-This can be done through:
+Contributing can be done through:

 * Reporting bugs (issues_)
 * Suggesting features (issues_)